China COVID-19 Vaccine Tracker

-- Thailand’s total vaccine quantities might be higher than recorded, as certain numbers were undisclosed.
-Some were purchased by the Chulabhorn Royal Academy.
+- Thailand’s total vaccine quantities might be higher than recorded, as specific numbers were undisclosed.
+The Chulabhorn Royal Academy purchased some.

-- Turkey’s total vaccine quantities might be higher than recorded, as certain numbers were undisclosed.
+- Turkey’s total vaccine quantities might be higher than recorded, as specific numbers were undisclosed.

-- China has offered vaccines to Nepal under a “grant assistance”, which is not a complete donation.
+- China has offered vaccines to Nepal under “grant assistance”, which is not a complete donation.

 - Iraq and Kazakhstan have received vaccines that are assumed to be purchased from China.

 - Ethiopia has received donated vaccines from the Chinese Red Cross Society.

 - Some Sinovac vaccines were purchased by the Filipino-Chinese Chambers of Commerce and Industry Inc for the “Spring Sprout” program (春苗行动) in The Philippines.